mircealungu/mircea/thoughtstream.md

 Jun 1

 "Small gods" by Pratchett - could be a metaphor for the "influencer" business of nowadays.
 Or for the stock market.
-Attention goes away, the stock shrinks.
+Attention goes away, the influencer shrinks, the stock falls.

 **

 Some observations on the way home from the polyglot gathering:
 - Many youngsters attended because they saw an ad on Instagram.
-Little video clips seem to be the way to reach a new generation.
+Short clips seem to be the way to reach a new generation.
 - Cesco - has forty (!) volunteers for his project; he's highly social and driven; but still.
 He even had a good looking lady to manage his booth at the expo.
 This is how you do things.
 - One peruvian software engineer showed me *"a website created by AI"* - a shell w/o a ghost.
 Fake dashboard.
 Missing images.
 But having some chat with a chatbot functionality included.
 He was proud of it.
 I tried to explain to him that when you're writing the code, you're also building your own understanding of the system.
 I'm not sure he got it.
 I asked him how is he going to maintain it.
 Then he agreed that it was going to be a problem...
 The *enshitification* of the internet is going to arrive at new levels.
 Not only shitty content, but now shitty web applications, where you'll have to spend some time to realize that there's nothing to them.
 Human curation is going to become so much more important.
 In a few years we'll be back to Yahoo!
 Directories and Digg or what was the name of that service.
 - Two of them showed me chatbots that would chat back in translations.
 Is this a mode that makes more sense for the new generations?